wsmith-demos/angular-pwa-demo/README.md

 ```

 To limit confusion, I recommend testing in a Guest window of Chrome, and check the Update on Reload checkbox, under Applications -> Service Workers

+## Add PWA support to your app

+`ng add @angular.pwa`

+If things go haywire post-deployment, in `angular.json`, set `serviceWorker: false` and the ngsw will uninstall itself.

 ## Files of Interest to PWA's